VishalNehra/VishalNehra/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working full time as full stack enginner, and contributing here for open source mobile applications in free time.
+I'm currently working full time as full stack engineer, and contributing here for open source mobile applications in free time.
 My work here includes delivering Android utility apps as a part of Team Amaze, notably Amaze File Manager.
 I'm looking to deliever an open source, ad free, secure and private mobile apps experience for the community.